hackinhukk/ItemCatalogUDC/app/README.md

 ```

 and hitting enter after each --user.
-The --user at the end is neccessary because otherwise you would use sudo, and there can be issues with using sudo and vagrant on some machines.
+The --user at the end is necessary because otherwise you would use sudo, and there can be issues with using sudo and vagrant on some machines.

 Therefore, I think --user is easier, but you can accomplish the same goal with sudo pip install.
 Now you are ready to setup the initial database for the application.